rheam97/weather-dashboard/README.md

 <a name="howimadeit"></a>
 ## How I Made It

 I always start by pseudocoding the main functions that I need to begin building the app.
-I started coding by creating the HTML elements and adding some styling to make the look clean so that I can envision how the app needs to function given the necessary elemtns and their functions.
+I started coding by creating the HTML elements and adding some styling to make the look clean so that I can envision how the app needs to function given the necessary elements and their functions.
 I then created DOM references in the js.
 I created event listeners for the buttons I wanted and started with the formSubmitHandler function.
 Once the event is launched, the function iterates through conditions to see whether or not a valid cityname was input.

 If it was, the name is sent to the API call for the jumbotron display which is used to fetch a secondary API for the UVI and the forecast display and the item is set to local storage and displays a a button in search history.
 The elements in those and/or their contents are dynamically generated.
 The app has three error alerts: for blank searches, for typos, and for network errors.
 This is so the app doesnt crash.
 The forecast array iterates through the daily array of the data object starting with the next day.
 The containers refresh with every search because the innerHTML is initially set to ="".
+I also added a Kelvin to Fahreinheit function at the top to convert the K temperatures in the data to Fahreinheit wherever I needed to.

 The search history buttons can be used to fetch old searches using the textContent of the button.
 The clear button clears local storage and the search history DOM.
-Any search hsitory that isn't cleared persists on refresh becasue the rendering function for the buttons is called at the end.
+Any search history that isn't cleared persists on refresh becasue the rendering function for the buttons is called at the end.
 It is able to do this also because the history array is set as a global variable.

 <a name="usage"></a>
 ## Usage